Buya Hamka Vol. 1: Release

 The film has a total duration of seven hours, therefore it is divided into three volumes.

 Buya Hamka Vol. 1 was theatrically released in Indonesia on 19 April 2023 during the Eid al-Fitr week.
 It exceeded one million admissions two weeks after its theatrical release and garnered a total of 1.29 million during its run.
+The film was also released on Netflix on 17 August 2023.
+RCTI acquired the film's broadcasting rights, premiering it on 21 March 2026.